Contributed By Aequitas Law LLP

 Regulation of big data analysis relates to the consent obligation under the key principles of data protection, in particular, to the need to obtain consent before an organisation conducts analysis and research activities.
 It is true that any organisation intending to carry out research activities which require the collection, use or disclosure of personal data needs to comply with the PDPA.
 The participants should be informed of the purposes for which their personal data is collected, used and disclosed by the organisation.

-This also relates to obtaining consent at the initial stage, before automated algorithmic decisions can come into play.
+The above also relates to obtaining consent at the outset, before automated algorithmic decisions can come into play.
 For AI to benefit organisations and businesses, additional principles ought to be incorporated into the AI governance framework.

 Decisions made by or with the assistance of AI should be explainable, transparent and fair to sustain trust and confidence in those automated decisions.
 Also, decisions made by AI should be human-centric.
-The concept of human-centric refers to an approach that puts the individual in front of the design of the AI deployment.
+The concept of human-centric refers to an approach that puts the individual at the forefront of plans for AI deployment.
 Organisations that are perceived to have caused harm to consumers as a result of their AI deployment do not inspire consumer trust and confidence.
 The key ingredient in having automated decision-making feature in a process is beneficence, or the “no harm” principle.
-The “no-harm” principle refers to decisions that should not cause foreseeable harm to any individual and decisions that should always strive to confer benefits or assistance instead of liability.
+The no-harm principle refers to decisions that should not cause foreseeable harm to any individual and decisions that should always strive to confer benefits or assistance instead of liability.

-The PDPA in Singapore is silent on the creation of automated decision-making but expects organisations to actively initiate the appropriate framework for automated decision making features, while remaining fully compliance with the PDPA.
+The PDPA in Singapore is silent on the creation of automated decision-making but expects organisations to actively initiate the appropriate framework for automated decision-making features, while remaining fully compliant with the PDPA.
 This is the case for AI (including machine learning), autonomous decision-making (including autonomous vehicles) and data profiling.

 Internet of Things (IoT)